Dan Christian

-Daniel Trevor Christian (born 4 May 1983) is a former Australian professional cricketer with Aboriginal ancestry.
-He is considered to be a Twenty20 cricket specialist and has played for franchises all over the globe.
+Daniel Trevor Christian (born 4 May 1983) is an Australian professional cricketer with Aboriginal ancestry.
+He was considered a Twenty20 specialist and played for franchises all over the globe.
 Christian is known as a powerful hitter and a useful medium pacer.
-CricInfo's Peter English described him as a "natural all-rounder".
+ESPNcricinfo's Peter English described him as a "natural all-rounder".
 He is seen as a cricket role model for Australia's indigenous population.

 Early life

 Born in 1983, Christian grew up in the town of Narrandera in the Riverina region of New South Wales and is of British, Irish Catholic and Australian Indigenous Wiradjuri ancestry.
-He lived in Narrandera until he completed primary school and then he moved to Sydney to attend St Gregory's College, Campbelltown..
+He lived in Narrandera until the age of 13 when he moved to Sydney to attend St Gregory's College, Campbelltown.

 Cricket career

 In 2003, Christian attended the Australian Cricket Academy.

 Christian played List A cricket for New South Wales in 2006 and 2007.
 After he was not offered a new contract for the 2007–08 season, he moved to South Australia where he soon found himself playing first-class cricket for the state team.

 In 2009, Christian captained an Indigenous Australian cricket team that toured England.
-Cricinfo noted that "With the bat Christian can be brutal, particularly when aiming at Adelaide's square boundaries, and he is one of those rare strikers whose eyes don't need a warm-up ball."
+ESPNcricinfo noted that "With the bat Christian can be brutal, particularly when aiming at Adelaide's square boundaries, and he is one of those rare strikers whose eyes don't need a warm-up ball."
 He was brought into Australia's Twenty20 team "following a series of brutal, clever and consistent performances."

 In February 2010, he made his Twenty20 International debut against the West Indies.
 The following month, he was selected as a member of Australia's squad for the 2010 ICC World Twenty20 tournament.

 Christian played for Hampshire in their victorious 2010 Twenty20 Cup campaign.

 Additionally, Christian was a part of the Deccan Charger’s team which competed annually in the DLF IPL - he was purchased for US$900,000.

 On 2 March 2012, he took figures of 5/31 which included a hat-trick in an ODI match against Sri Lanka at the MCG.
 Despite his impressive figures, Australia were unable to win the match.

 He was picked up by the Royal Challengers Bangalore for a sum of US$100,000, and joined them for their IPL-6 campaign.

 In 2013, Christian signed for the English side Gloucestershire Gladiators to play in the 2013 Twenty20 Cup, although he did play a first-class game for Gloucestershire against Australia A. The following year he signed for Middlesex Panthers to play in the 2014 t20 Blast, a spell which included an innings against Kent of 129, which included ten sixes and to date is the highest score by a batsman in a T20 game at the St. Lawrence Ground.

 In 2015, Christian signed for his 4th English County, Nottinghamshire in a spell that would bring both him and the club great success in the t20 Blast competition.